nagarajpandith/GPTGateway/README.md

 ```

 > [!NOTE]
-> If you want to use the Hosted API, it's live at [https://gptgateway.onrender.com](https://gptgateway.onrender.com/).
-For the API key, email me at [nagaraj.pandith2002@gmail.com](mailto:nagaraj.pandith2002@gmail.com).
+> You can host this API yourself but if you want to use already hosted API, it's live at [https://gptgateway.onrender.com](https://gptgateway.onrender.com/).

 ## Available Endpoints